How does your dishwasher scrub up of an evening? Compare the biggest and best brands with our customer satisfaction ratings.

 A dishwasher can be your best friend.
 So if you want sparkling clean (drinking) glasses, knifes and folks, pots and pans, and all manner of other things, it’s probably an investment you’ll be glad you made.
 If you’re committed to the idea of efficient and effective after-dinner cleaning, the first question you should ask is: Where do I find the best dishwasher?
 And we’re happy to offer some guidance.

 We think the best way to judge the performance of big-money household appliances, like dishwashers, is to seek the opinions of Australian consumers who already own and use them – after all, they know better than anyone.
-So once again we’ve surveyed hundreds of adults who have purchased a new dishwasher in the last three years and their feedback is reflected by the star ratings you see above, with Miele leading six other brands on overall customer satisfaction, as well as performance, quietness, internal layout and design.
+So once again we’ve surveyed hundreds of adults who have purchased a new dishwasher in the last three years and their feedback is reflected by the star ratings you see above.
+Miele has topped 6 other brands, rating 5 stars in Overall Customer Satisfaction for its Dishwashers, receiving the Canstar Blue award for 2016.

 Believe us when we say this is no fluke, because Miele has dominated our dishwasher ratings since we launched the category back in 2010 – winning every year but one.
 That year, 2013, saw a victory for Bosch, which performed well again this time with a five-star review on value for money, along with Fisher & Paykel.
 So our ratings over the years have produced a squeaky clean representation of what Aussie consumers think of their dishwashers.
 You’re welcome.